 Jurassic Park was one of the first big movies I ever saw, and it remains one of my favorites.
-Instantly and irrevocably, the adventure and spectacle of its experience turned me into a ‘dinosaur kid.’
+Instantly, the adventurous spectacle of its experience turned me into a “dinosaur kid.”
 I didn’t just know how to pronounce their names, I bought tons of picture books of dinosaur classifications and stat blocks to learn as much as I possibly could about them.
 Even back then, I understood the truth about velociraptor vs. deinonychus.

 There is a totality within the overall cinematic experience — concept, character, ideation and execution in tandem with the narrative arc itself all culminating in what I would describe as a kind of perfection.
 In everything the film sets out to achieve, it hits the mark.
 And the arc of the story’s underlying message — that of Promethean/Frankensteinian hubris in believing one can control the raging fire of creation — all begins with the encapsulation of awe.

 There is an inherent awe-inspiring wonder at the sight of something you never, ever thought would get to see.
 This kind of awe — of seeing something dead brought back, of the wildest imagination’s vision made real and tangible — is something we can only theorize about, vaguely dreaming of its effects, all the way up until the moment of its realization.
 It is in that moment of connectivity between the dream and the reality that the awe is summoned without restraint or recourse.
 It happens without speech, in the compulsorily reactive language of the body.
 And the early scenes of JP capture this perfectly.
 In the chopper ride to the island’s majesty, backed by the uplift of JW’s score, we and the characters understand something special is in store for us.